“It is a serious thing

 Why church?!

-As we seek Truth, we encounter Mystery: that is Truth in a process of being revealed.
-As companions on that journey, we share our wonderings and our discoveries.
-So much of what we experience is beyond words, so we turn to the ancient religious languages of story, symbol, song, art, gesture, experience, and silence.
-In the crucible of community, we test and refine our understanding, and we are bound together by the joys, questions, burdens, sorrows and thanksgivings of our lives.
-This is what it means to practice “church”.
+Mystery is Truth in a process of being revealed.
+As companions on that journey of revelation, we wonder and discover together.
+So much of what we experience goes beyond all words, so we turn to the ancient religious languages of story, symbol, song, art, gesture, experience, and silence.
+In the crucible of community, we experiment and grow in understanding, and we are bound together by our joys, questions, burdens, and sorrows.
+Practicing church includes all of that and more.

-Some people communicate in more than one religious language.
-At Grace Episcopal Church, we are most fluent in the languages of the Christian people, of which there are many dialects.
-The ancient stories and wisdom speak their Truth into our own lives and times.
-Rituals and practices both ancient and modern bind us to our forebears and our descendants, and speak of something beyond any of us, and our understanding grows along with our appreciation human finitude and as well as the infinitude of Mystery.
+Some people speak more than one religious language.
+Grace Episcopal Church is fluent only in the languages of the Christian people, of which there are many dialects.
+The ancient stories and wisdom speak their Truth into our own lives and times through rituals and practices which bind us to our forebears and our descendants.
+Our understanding grows along with our appreciation for human finitude and the infinitude of Mystery.

 Why church?
-Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with our siblings in God’s created world, we are all in this together.
-A church is not a building, it’s a people assembled on God’s holy mission of love, life, and liberation.
+Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with our siblings in God’s created world, we are all in this together as a people assembled on God’s holy mission of love, life, and liberation.

 Because justice

 Active in Astoria for over 150 years, Grace Episcopal Church recognizes God’s call to work for the healing of injustices past and present, and to acknowledge the ways in which we have benefited from injustice, despite our best intentions.
 Together with our neighbors, powerful and marginalized, we are changed as we learn and work and we pray for the day when all people are fed, housed, clothed, and free.
-When we love one another as God loves us; then, and only then, will we have found God’s realm.
+When we love one another as God loves us we find God’s realm.

 Because Healing

-We help each other in hard times, as a community of souls being healed and sins forgiven, in the free gift of God’s life-giving love.
+We help each other in hard times, as a community of souls being healed and sins forgiven, in God’s free gift of love.
 Mourning, lamentation, mystery and doubt are part of our experience, right alongside joy and grace.

 Because serenity